 - We follow the principle of data minimization, ensuring the personal data collected is kept to a minimum (Art.5)

-- The Personal Data we process is restricted to Business Card Information of corporate employees who are directly linked to technology implementations and decision making
+- The Personal Data we process is restricted to Business Card Information of corporate employees who are directly linked to business implementations and decision making

 - An extensive assessment has been completed, ensuring the personal data we process does not dis-proportionally affect the privacy rights of the Business Card Owner

 - We practice transparency by clearly informing all Business Card Owners that we are processing their personal data, and for what purposes (Art.
 13 & 14)